Last updated July 2026

 Bridge Climb and Bungy Jump

-AJ Hackett operates two commercial experiences from the Harbour Bridge.
-The Auckland Bridge Climb takes small guided groups up and over the arch for panoramic views across the Waitematā, the Hauraki Gulf, Rangitoto Island, and the city skyline.
-The climb covers approximately 1.1 kilometres of walkway inside and on top of the arch structure and takes around 1.5 hours.
-Groups depart from AJ Hackett’s base at Curran Street, Westhaven.
+AJ Hackett operates guided climbs on the arch structure.
+The Auckland Bridge Climb takes small groups along walkways inside and atop the arch for views across the Waitematā Harbour, Hauraki Gulf, Rangitoto Island and the city skyline.
+The experience covers about 1.1 kilometres and lasts around 1.5 hours.
+Groups depart from the operator’s base at Curran Street, Westhaven.

 Viewing the Bridge

-What Visitors Say
+What Visitors Often Say

 Where to Learn More